cphilippou/hello-world/README.md

 I am thinking of committing directly to GitHub, or do I need to have a local copy of git on my machine?

+Added some additional text to test how commit messages work.